andizq/sf3dmodels/examples/filaments/filament+env/README.md

-# Dust continuum and line emission for a composite model: filament + core
+# Dust continuum and line emission from a composite model: filament + core

 Type the following commands: